 With the issuance of Revenue Procedure 2015-20 (which appeared on February 13, 2015) many small businesses may not need to worry about filing 3115 forms for the the TRPs.
 (See here for our post about the revenue procedure.)

-However if you have taxpayers that need or want to prepare 3115s for the new TPRs–perhaps to deal with late partial dispositions or to obtain audit protection for their accounting method changes–you may interested in our ebook on the subject.
+However if you are a tax accountant and have clients that need or want to prepare 3115s for the new TPRs–perhaps to deal with late partial dispositions or to obtain audit protection for their accounting method changes–you may interested in our ebook on the subject.

 We’ve prepared a short, slightly-longer-than-50-pages e-book.
 This downloadable e-book, which a tax practitioner can probably skim through in less than an hour, explains how the new regulations change the way small taxpayers need to do their accounting for tangible property deductions.